There are several best books recommended to every Indian investor including NRIs (Non-Resident Indians) including Mariners.

 As a corrective, it spells out the long-term value and contrarian investing strategies based on the principles of behavioural finance.

-Value Investing and Behavioral Finance, a timely offering from a seasoned investment strategist, is a must-read for stock-brokers, bankers, lay investors, portfolio manager, fund manager, and students of finance
+Value Investing and Behavioral Finance, a timely offering from a seasoned investment strategist, is a must-read for stock-brokers, bankers, lay investors, portfolio managers, fund managers, and students of finance

 13. Nudge: Improving Decisions About Health, Wealth and Happiness by Richard H. Thaler, Cass R Sunstein